smartanthill/smartanthill2_0/docs/design-documents/protocols/yocto-vm.rst

 **\| YOCTOVM_OP_EXEC \| BODYPART-ID \| DATA-SIZE \| DATA \|**

-where YOCTOVM_OP_EXEC is 1-byte opcode, BODYPART-ID is 1-byte id of the bodypart to be used, DATA-SIZE is a 1-byte length of DATA field, and DATA in an opaque data to be passed to the plugin associated with body part identified by BODYPART-ID; DATA field has size DATA-SIZE.
+where YOCTOVM_OP_EXEC is 1-byte opcode, BODYPART-ID is 1-byte id of the bodypart to be used, DATA-SIZE is an Encoded-Size length of DATA field, and DATA in an opaque data to be passed to the plugin associated with body part identified by BODYPART-ID; DATA field has size DATA-SIZE.
 EXEC instruction invokes a plug-in which corresponds to BODYPART-ID, and passes DATA of DATA-SIZE  size to this plug-in.
 Plug-in always adds a reply to the reply-buffer; reply size may vary, but MUST be at least 1 byte in length; otherwise it is a YOCTOVM_PLUGINERROR exception.

 **\| YOCTOVM_OP_PUSHREPLY \| DATA-SIZE \| DATA \|**

-where YOCTOVM_OP_PUSHREPLY is a 1-byte opcode, DATA-SIZE is a 1-byte length of DATA field, and DATA is opaque data to be pushed to reply buffer.
+where YOCTOVM_OP_PUSHREPLY is a 1-byte opcode, DATA-SIZE is an Encoded-Size length of DATA field, and DATA is opaque data to be pushed to reply buffer.
 PUSHREPLY instruction pushes an additional reply with DATA in it to reply buffer.

 **\| YOCTOVM_OP_SLEEP \| MSEC-DELAY \|**